wwarthen/RomWBW/Source/Doc/UserGuide.md

 #### Boot Disk

-To make make a bootable Z-System disk, use the RomWBW `SYSCOPY` tool to place a copy of the operating system on the boot track of the disk.
+To make a bootable Z-System disk, use the RomWBW `SYSCOPY` tool to place a copy of the operating system on the boot track of the disk.
 The RomWBW ROM disk has a copy of the boot track call "ZSYS.SYS".
 For example: